damijankante/excel-coffee-sales-analysis/README.md

 This project showcases a complete business intelligence workflow, from raw, messy data to a fully interactive and insightful dashboard.
 The goal was to analyze a coffee sales dataset to uncover actionable insights that could drive revenue, enhance profitability, and inform marketing strategy.

-The analysis moves beyond simple reporting, demonstrating a robust ETL pipeline, advanced data modeling, and complex analytics—all within Microsoft Excel.
+The analysis moves beyond simple reporting, demonstrating a robust ETL pipeline, advanced data modeling, and complex analytic, all within Microsoft Excel.
 The final result is an executive-ready dashboard designed for dynamic exploration and data-driven decision-making.

 **▶️ Live Demo:** **[Link to a 2-Minute Video Walkthrough on Loom or YouTube]** *(Will be added shortly)*